Yankees vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Yankees Recent Betting Performance

-- Over their last 10 games, the Yankees have been favored twice and won each contest.
+- In three games as the underdog over the last 10 matchups, the Yankees have a record of 2-1.

-- In their previous 10 games with a total, the Yankees and their opponents have combined to exceed the over/under on two occasions.
+- In their previous 10 games with a total, the Yankees and their opponents have combined to exceed the over/under on three occasions.

-- The Yankees have had a spread listed in two of their past 10 contests and have covered every time.
+- The Yankees have had a spread listed in one of their past 10 games and have covered every time.

 Read More About This Game